Parameter

 $string('bin-123');

-Use StringAttr attribute to define a string parameter.
+Use StringAttr attribute to define a string parameter using attribute notation.

 use Chevere\Parameter\Attributes\StringAttr;